 30 steps towards company citizenship for the smaller business

 Fundamental change isn’t what’s needed.
 If all of UK’s three million employers, most of whom have fewer than 20 workers, just did something then a lot would change!
 Don’t compare your company wistfully with big corporations and their ‘Corporate Social Responsibility’ programmes (‘Not for us, we’re not corporates’), just get down and do it!
+It’s also the case that many SMEs instinctively engage with the communities in which they employ people or sell products and services without adopting a strategic approach, though the companies may benefit from adopting one!

 Where an SME employs no-one, or just one person, the values, mission and purpose of the company are clearly those of the proprietor.
 What follows is aimed at the company with up to 20 employees, addressing the question: ‘How can this company citizen make a difference?’